Busoa in Indonesia

 Introduction / History

-The Busoa are an indigenous people who live on Buton Island in Indonesia.
+The Busoa are an indigenous people living on Buton Island in Indonesia.
 Buton Island was part of a Buton Sultanate from the 14th to 16th century.
 The Dutch ruled the island until 1949 when Indonesia became an independent nation.
-The Busoa's language is considered endangered with only about 3000 speakers.
-The national Indonesian language of Bahasa is taught in the schools of the Buton Island.
+The Busoa language is considered endangered with only about 3000 speakers, none outside the Busoa people.
+The schools on Buton Island teach Bahasa, the national Indonesian language.

 What Are Their Lives Like?

-Most Busoa still live in villages.
-Some have moved to cities and towns in looking for economic opportunities and a better life.
+Most Busoa still live in villages, although some have moved to cities and towns looking for economic opportunities and a better life.
+In the villages, the Busoa rely on agriculture and fishing for their income.
+Buton Island produces pineapples, maize, rice, coconuts and sago flour.
+Teak forests provide wood for shipbuilding and making furniture.

 What Are Their Beliefs?

-The large majority of the Busoa are Muslims.
-Animism heavily influences their brand of Islam.
-The Busoa use charms and spells in hope or warding off the evil spirits that inhabit natural objects in their environment.
+Like many Indonesian people groups, the Busoa practice a brand of Islam heavily influenced by animism.
+They use charms and spells in hope of warding off the evil spirits that they believe inhabit natural objects in their environment.
 Village shamans connect the Busoa with the spirit world and offer their services.
 The Busoa live in fear of offending the spirits and their ancestors.

 There is a small group of believers among the Busoa.
-No current Christian resources currently are available in the Busoa's endangered language.
+No current Christian resources currently are available in the endangered Busoa language.
+As more and more of the Busoa learn Bahasa as their heart language, the need for scripture translation may be declining.

 What Are Their Needs?

 The Busoa need to hear and understand the life-changing message of Jesus Christ.
-Since the church is so small, outside assistance is necessary if the church is to grow beyond a tiny minority.
-Solar panels can help the Busoa who still live in villages to obtain power for appliances and cell phones.
-Medical teams can advance health of the Busoa.
-Bible translators can bring the Word of God to the Busoa in their heart language.
+The small church needs outside assistance to grow beyond a tiny minority.
+Solar panels could help the Busoa to obtain power for appliances and cell phones.
+Medical teams could advance the health of the Busoa.
+Bible translators could bring the word of God to the Busoa in their heart language.

 Prayer Points

-Pray that the Lord sends workers to encourage the small church and train leaders.
+Pray for gospel workers to encourage the church and train leaders.